bhk/scam/libraries.md

 `sin`, etc. -- yield an approximation with a finite number of digits.
-These functions provide an optional precision argument that may be provided by the caller; otherwise the default is 16 significant digits (slightly more precise than 64-bit IEEE-754 binary floating point) unless otherwise specified.
+These functions provide an optional precision argument that may be provided by the caller; otherwise the default is 16 significant digits (slightly more precise than 64-bit IEEE-754 binary floating point).

 Precision can be specified in two ways: significant digits, or place.